 Just as you might have torches and/or candles in case of a power cut, safety stock is your emergency backup for your products.

 You likely use demand forecasting to estimate how much a product will sell in a given period.
-Those predictions inform you about ordering (and reordering) stock and inventory management.
+Those predictions inform ordering (and reordering) and inventory management.

-You are due for delivery on Thursday, but extreme weather conditions, which we seem to have more and more of, means that your normal logistics provider can’t deliver to your fulfillment center for several days.
+You are due for delivery on Thursday, but extreme weather conditions, which we seem to be seeing more and more of, mean that your usual logistics provider can’t deliver to your fulfillment center for several days.

-Luckily, you adopted a safety stock strategy the year before and have enough of a ‘cushion’ to see you through until the delivery is made.
+Luckily, you adopted a safety stock strategy the year before and have enough of a “cushion” to see you through until the delivery.

 How Do You Work Out How Much Safety Stock to Carry?

-If you run an ecommerce business and carry thousands of products, having safety stock for every SKU (stock-keeping unit) you have may not be feasible.
+If you run an ecommerce business and carry thousands of products, maintaining safety stock for every SKU (stock-keeping unit) may not be feasible.

 Just like demand forecasting, it’s a case of identifying patterns.
-Which SKUs have a high turnover and may run out in case of an emergency or a sudden rush on that product?
+Which SKUs have high turnover and may run out in an emergency or during a sudden rush?

-You may be using an inventory management solution that can help you identify popular products and calculate the amount of safety stock you should consider.
+You may be using an inventory management solution that can help you identify popular products and calculate the safety stock you should maintain.

 If not, the formula to work that out is surprisingly easy and can be done in four steps.